hwalsuklee/tensorflow-style-transfer/README.md

 ## Sample results
 ### The Neckarfront in Tübingen, Germany
 There results were obtained from default setting.
-An image was generated approximately after 4 mins on GTX 980 ti.
+An image was rendered approximately after 4 mins on GTX 980 ti.

 <p align="center">
 <img src="images/tubingen.jpg" height="192px">